-Offerors must submit one hard copy of their proposal, in writing, to the procurement officer in a sealed package.
-The cost proposal included with the package must be sealed separately from the rest of the proposal and must be clearly identified.
+Offerors may submit one signed original copy and three signed copies of their Technical Proposal, and one original Cost Proposal in writing, to the procurement officer in a sealed package.
+The Cost Proposal included with the package must be sealed separately from the rest of the proposal and must be clearly identified.
 The sealed proposal package(s) must be addressed as follows: